 A guide to corporate travel policies

 When you’re tasked with creating a company business travel policy, it’s tempting to slap something together and call it good.
 But your policy has the power to affect future decision-making by travelers, managers, and admins.

 It can help you consolidate your company travel, making it easier to report and track business trips, or it can fail to affect behavior at all.

 We’re kicking off this guide with an introduction to what a corporate travel policy is and what it can do for your company.
-Then we’re going into detail with some important topics and resources: best practices when writing a travel policy, tips for writing, a customizable policy template, how to achieve near-full compliance, how to manage trip approval using tech, even how to automate the business travel booking process.
+Then we’re going into detail with some important topics and resources: best practices when writing a travel policy, tips for writing a customisable corporate travel policy template, how to achieve near-full travel policy compliance, how to manage trip approval using tech, even how to automate the business travel booking process.

 What is a travel policy?

 A travel policy is essentially a company’s rules and procedures that outline how their employees should approve, book, and expense travel for business purposes.
 Corporate travel policies are usually created by the Finance Manager and the Travel Manager and typically outline things like, if an employee can fly business class, how many weeks or business days in advance should they book their trips, or if there are certain precautions employees must take when traveling alone.

 A comprehensive travel policy would normally pertain to both international and domestic travel, and have information about the following:

-- Booking procedure and approved travel booking tool
+- Booking procedure and approved corporate travel company

 - Allowable cost of booking (hotels, airfare, ground transportation)